 It applies to all patients and residents in acute care, long-term care, and other residential care facilities.

-These guidelines should be integrated with existing health region infection prevention and control programs, and used as part of a comprehensive effort to maintain accepted standards of infection prevention and control.
+These guidelines should be integrated with the existing health authority infection prevention and control program, and used as part of a comprehensive effort to maintain accepted standards of infection prevention and control.

 Epidemiology